 If the protection of national interests is compromised, the Minister for the Economy may suspend voting rights attached to the shares themselves, prohibit the distribution of dividends, or suspend the free disposal of all or part of the assets related to activities subject to authorisation.

 In addition, if the company does not comply with the obligations attached to the authorisation, the Minister may decide to withdraw the authorisation, direct the company to comply with these obligations or substitute new obligations for the former.

 Lastly, the Minister is also given power to impose a financial penalty when an investment is carried out without prior authorisation, in instances when the authorisation has been fraudulently obtained or when the operator fails to comply with the conditions laid down in the authorisation.
-The maximum penalty will be the greater of the following amounts: twice the amount of the unapproved investment, 10% of the annual turnover excluding tax of the target company, EUR1 million for natural persons and EUR5 million for legal persons.
+The maximum penalty will be the greater of the following amounts: twice the amount of the unapproved investment, 10% of the annual turnover of the target company (excluding tax), EUR1 million for natural persons or EUR5 million for legal persons.

-The authorisation of the Treasury Directorate may be contingent upon specific undertakings by the investor aiming at ensuring that the contemplated investment does not jeopardise French national interests, such as:
+The authorisation of the Treasury Directorate may be contingent upon specific undertakings by the investor aimed at ensuring that the contemplated investment does not jeopardise French national interests, such as:

 The most common forms of legal entities in the commercial arena in France are the Société Anonyme (SA), the Société à Responsabilité Limitée (SARL) and the Société par Actions Simplifiée (SAS).

 The SA is a limited liability company whose shares can be listed on a stock exchange.
-The minimum share capital of an SA is EUR37,000.
-An SA must have a minimum of two shareholders (private SA) or seven shareholders (public SA).
+The minimum share capital of an SA is EUR37,000, and it must have a minimum of two shareholders (private SA) or seven shareholders (public SA).